VasuBhakt/Flutter-Learning-Projects/README.md

 ## Projects and Learnings

-1) **Currency Converter** - A basic currency converter app which converts USD to INR.
+1) <a href="https://github.com/VasuBhakt/Flutter-Learning-Projects/tree/main/currency_convert">**Currency Converter**</a> - A basic currency converter app which converts USD to INR.
 Learnt basics of Flutter.

-2) **weather_app** - A basic weather app which shows the real time weather data for a city selected by user, using <a href="https://openweathermap.org/">OpenWeatherMap</a> API.
+2) <a href="https://github.com/VasuBhakt/Flutter-Learning-Projects/tree/main/weather_app">**weather_app**</a> - A basic weather app which shows the real time weather data for a city selected by user, using <a href="https://openweathermap.org/">OpenWeatherMap</a> API.
 Learnt API integration in Flutter, and working with seperation of components for better structure

-3) **shop_app** - An ecommerce platform UI which allows users to filter shoes and add or remove from cart.
+3) <a href="https://github.com/VasuBhakt/Flutter-Learning-Projects/tree/main/shop_app">**shop_app**</a> - An ecommerce platform UI which allows users to filter shoes and add or remove from cart.
 Learnt about important topics like state management, Layout Builder and a lot more!

 ## Overall Experience